 Enterprises have adopted collaboration to foster communication and fuel productivity.
 DataParser provides clients with a defensible eDiscovery tool that delivers confidence that collaboration data from the world’s most complex data sources is quickly and defensibly collected and preserved for Early Case Assessment and eDiscovery purposes.
 Companies leverage DataParser to deliver a purpose-built solution that empowers legal, governance and compliance teams to preserve, collect, analyze and export collaboration data.

-Platforms such as Slack, Teams, Webex, Google Meet, and Zoom have become the de facto platforms for Electronic Vehicle engineering, pharmaceutical research, semi-conductor chip design, and other “hard-tech” R&D teams to collaborate.
+Platforms such as Slack, Teams, Webex, and Zoom have become the de facto platforms for Electronic Vehicle engineering, pharmaceutical research, semi-conductor chip design, and other “hard-tech” R&D teams to collaborate.
 Before it was often difficult for an institution to ‘prove’ their IP.
 Now, legal teams can analyze ideas and IP emerges directly from research interactions.
 However, these meetings must be captured and retained with the necessary ‘chain of custody’ that will allow the legal teams to use it in evidence in court.
 No longer will an engineer have to appear on the stand and verbally describe the IP effort and subject to difficult cross-examination.
 Now, the entire development process may be laid out based on textual communication and beyond the challenge of opposing counsel.

 17a-4 works with high-tech companies in the research space to make sure that, at a minimum, engineering teams’ collaborative content is captured and archived with the necessary metadata for evidence.